 Eating Disorders are very complex and often misunderstood by the general population and even by those suffering from them.
 Eating disorders are about the food, the weight, the calories, the exercise….and more.
 Although it may not seem like it, eating disorders can be about finding a way to not feel.
 They are often about how to deal or not deal with an overwhelming amount and variety of conflicting feelings….and more.
 Complicating matters is the need to navigate a combination of psychological, behavioral, physiological, social and familial experiences.
 Often eating disorders are accompanied by other factors including trauma history, relationship dynamics, depression, anxiety, or alcoholism to name a few.

-Another component of Eating Disorders is how we are impacted by the values of our current culture and the focus of the media.
-We are exposed to an extraordinary number of advertisements, TV shows and movies that present unrealistic physical ideals for women and men.
+Another component of Eating Disorders is how we are impacted by the values of our current culture, the focus of the media and the overwhelming influence of social media.
+We are exposed to an extraordinary number of apps, advertisements, TV shows and movies that present unrealistic physical ideals for women and men.
 Very often society defines our worth and identity as measured by the sum of “acceptable” body parts.
 In addition, we live in one of the most academic and intellectually competitive corridors of the country.
-I will help you sort through these influences in understanding their contribution to your self esteem and self acceptance.
+I will help you sort through these influences to develop an understanding of their contribution to your unique situation.

 - Athletes and Eating Disorders